monome/docs/norns/help.md

 That will clean up all the PNGs to render how they do on the norns screen.

+*nb.
+You may need to execute `chmod u+x ./norns-convert_screenshots.bash` beforehand, or use `sudo ./norns-convert_screenshots.bash` if permission is denied.*

 If you wish to do this manually, execute the following (replacing <PATH+FILENAME> with the entire path to your downloaded PNG):

 ```bash